LiangliangNan/Easy3D/ReadMe.md

   programmable-shader-style rendering, i.e., no fixed function calls).
 Client code does not need to touch the low-level APIs of OpenGL.

-* Step-by-step tutorials to get acquainted with the data structures, rendering techniques, and algorithms for 3D modeling and geometry processing.
+* Step-by-step tutorials demonstrating various uses of the API, to get acquainted with the data structures, rendering techniques, and algorithms for 3D modeling and geometry processing.

 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.